20.20 Paper template

 • Inproceedings: when using crossrefs (e.g., crossref = {icis2010}) for conference papers, the year and month field should not be set, only the original \@Proceedings entry should include the date formatted as follows: date = {2015-12-13/2015-12-16}.

-This section summarizes underlying architectural principles and considerations.
+The paper-template is based on the following underlying architectural principles and considerations.

 • Minimal functionality: the most frequent use cases (writing, citing, creating submission files in docx/latex format with different templates and citation styles) must be supported in a highly efficient way.
 More complex functionality (such as tables with merged cells and detailed formatting) is used less frequently (requiring less effort if not supported in an efficient way).
 It may also create fewer problems (e.g., merging complex tables - as in Word/comparisons of tables)